northern-information/yggdrasil-docs/collections/_commands/lucky.md

 category: musical
 phenomenon: "!"
 ---
 Slot a "lucky" phenomenon.
 This causes playback to jump to a random and not empty slot in the track.
-(The lucky phenomenon signature is the `!` character.)
+The lucky phenomenon character is the `!` symbol.